Introduction

-As doctors keep your problems confidential, they often also keep their problems a secret to the outside world.
-If they let you know their every thought, you might trust them less.
-They are not experts for every health problem, especially when it comes to lifestyle diseases.
-These are chronic, food-driven conditions and can be reversed, if dealt with closely.
+As you know doctors keep your problems quite confidential, but one thing that you don’t know is they often keep their problems a secret to the outside world.
+If they let you know their every thought, you might end up trusting them less.
+Offcourse they are not experts for every health problem, and especially when it comes to These are chronic, food-driven conditions and can surely be reversed, if dealt with closely.
+This blog will be digging deep into the things that your doctor doesn’t want you to know.

-Here are top 5 things your doctor does not want you to know about their Nutrition knowledge.
+5 things your doctor doesn’t want you to know about their knowledge.

 1. Not specialists in Nutrition science